chrissobczak/os-survey/README.md

 # os-survey
-A survey of the operating systems that all world universities run.
+A survey of the erver software that all world universities run.

 Data used for sampling frame: